DragonSenses/Algorithms/LeetCode/77-combinations/problem.md

 Backtracking helps in exploring all possible solutions in a systematic way by pruning invalid paths, making it efficient for combinatorial problems.

+# Backtracking Approach

+## **Intuition**

+Backtracking is an algorithm for finding all solutions by exploring all potential candidates.
+If a candidate turns out to be not a solution (or at least not the final one), the backtracking algorithm discards it by backtracking to the previous step and then trying again.